 When I first launched my book 52 Weeks of Genealogy, I saw several comments from people who felt that the era of free genealogy was over.
 I think many people have the notion that Ancestry.com is the only game in town and without a subscription you can’t really climb the family tree.

 To some extent that’s true.
 Ancestry.com has really corralled records that are difficult to find any other place.
 However, that doesn’t mean the world of free genealogy is gone.
 For me, it’s quite the contrary.
 Here’s my thinking:

-- The USGenWeb is still my go-to site when I’m starting a new branch of the family tree.
-IF you’ve never used this site you’re missing out.
+>One of my very favorites is USGenWeb.
+If you’ve never used this site you’re missing out.
 It’s organized by states and then by county.
 Each county has a volunteer county coordinator.
 Depending on the coordinator you’ll either find a lot of county resources or few.
 However, most counties have a place to leave a query or ask someone locally to do a look-up for you.

 If you think the era of free genealogy is over, I’ll have to disagree.
 I found a huge amount of genealogy resources online long before I ever had an Ancestry.com subscription.
 If you have other free genealogy sites you’d like to recommend, leave a comment and I’ll start creating a resource list.